bonitasoft/web-components/components/README.md

 Then you can run `npm run bundle`.
 It will be compile and bundle all components.

+## Run tests

+    npm run test

+- To run a single test, update `karma.conf.js` with a specific test name
+- To run/debug from IntelliJ, you may create a Karma configuration

 ## Run lerna command on only one package